aido/AidoATP/README.md

 Exchanges
 =========

-Isis ATP currently trades on the MtGOX exchange.
+Aido ATP currently trades on the MtGOX exchange.
 More exchanges are planned.

 Usage
 =====

-Isis ATP may be launched using the following command line:
+Aido ATP may be launched using the following command line:

 	java -jar aido.jar